MecanicalDragon/obsidian_programming/System Design/Architecture Patterns/Event Sourcing.md

 **Drawbacks**
 - It is a different and unfamiliar style of programming and so there is a learning curve.
 - The event store is difficult to query since it requires typical queries to reconstruct the state of the business entities.
 That is likely to be complex and inefficient.
-As a result, the application must use [[CQRS]] to implement queries.
+As a result, the application must use [[System Design/Architecture Patterns/CQRS]] to implement queries.
 This in turn means that applications must handle eventually consistent data.

 - [more here](https://learn.microsoft.com/en-us/azure/architecture/patterns/event-sourcing)
 - [and here](https://microservices.io/patterns/data/event-sourcing.html)